Internal Linking for SEO

 Maintain consistency between the wording of the link and the Title and Headline (H1) of the landing page

-Example: To include even more keywords yet stay consistent with the wording of our navigation links, the title and H1 headline of our Blog index page is "Web Design Blog for Small Business in Asheville, NC."
-That's even more descriptive and SEO-friendly, and it assures visitors that they've landed on the right page.
+The title (displayed in the search engine listings but not on the visible page) and H1 (main headline of our blog index page), for example, is "Web Design Blog for Small Business in Asheville, NC."
+That's descriptive and SEO-friendly -- plus it assures visitors that they've landed on the right page.

-• Desktop menu link text (allows slightly more space): "Web Design Blog"
+• Desktop menu link text (allows for slightly less space): "Web Design Blog"

 • Landing page headline text: "Web Design Blog for Small Businesses in Asheville, NC"